massi-ang/aws-iot-custom-authorizer-sample/README.md

 The custom authorizer logic is deployed via the CDK.
 You can examine the definition of the resources that are going to be created in the `lib/jwt-iot-custom-authorizer-stack.ts` file.

+The authorizer logic in in teh lambda functions in the lambda folder.
+There are 2 authorizers, one for websocket connections and one for mqtt.

 Run the following commands to download all the project dependencies and compile the stack:

 ```